z669016/aoc/README.md

 ## Package com.putoet.statistics
 Contains
-- Permutator: A generic class with methods to create permutations of combinations of ```List``` of elements
+- Permutator (deprecated): A generic class with methods to create permutations of combinations of ```List``` of elements
+- use the combinatorics3 for combinations and permutations!

 ## Package com.putoet.math
 Contains